matt-seb-ho/arc_memo/readme.md

 These two folders are the primary dataset contribution and can be used immediately for training, evaluation, or inspection without rerunning the pipeline.

+#### BARC integration
+The helper-grid generation pipeline adapts the BARC codebase for Stage B/C (description → code, code → problems).
+We vendor a truncated local copy under `data/dataset/src/BARC` (unused components removed) with light modifications to support our retry/consolidation flow and per‑concept outputs (`outputs/problems/by_concept`, `outputs/viz_by_concept`).
+The original project is available at [BARC](https://github.com/xu3kev/BARC).

 #### Example (helper visualization)
 ![Helper grid example](data/dataset/src/outputs/viz_by_concept/csv_0000.png)